EU foreign ministers meet for talks on Mozambique and Lebanon | DW | 12.07.2021

 Foreign ministers are expected to greenlight a military training mission top Mozambique during Monday's talks

-Foreign ministers from the European Union's 27 member-states will try to find a united approach on major foreign policy issues during talks in Brussels on Monday.
+Foreign ministers from the European Union's 27 member-states are trying to find a united approach on major foreign policy issues during talks in Brussels on Monday.

 With strife brewing in both Mozambique and Lebanon, a peace mission and sanctions are the main issues on the agenda.
-DW takes a look at what to expect from today's talks.
+DW takes a look at today's ongoing talks.

+The bloc's foreign ministers have formally approved a military training mission to Mozambique after EU defense ministers already agreed to send troops to the area in May.

+The mission will initially last for two years.
+Its main goal is to provide military training and expertise on counter-terrorism and civilian protection effort, according to an EU statement.

+The blocꞌs foreign affairs chief, Josep Borrell, had indicated in May that the mission will take a similar form to military missions already set up in Mali, the Central African Republic and Somalia.

-The meetings will begin with discussions on the latest developments in Afghanistan, the South Caucasus and Lebanon.
+The meetings began with discussions on the latest developments in Afghanistan, the South Caucasus and Lebanon.

 Next up will be updates on the conflict in Ethiopia, the role of new digital technologies in geopolitics, the conflict in Ethiopia and the Strategic Compass, that will look to define EU foreign policy.